Northern Nevada Eviction Laws

 Click here for more information regarding serving eviction notices in Nevada.

-The formal eviction process in Nevada is to be used by a landlord seeking possession of their rental unit and monetary damages, whereas a summary eviction is to be used by a landlord seeking only the repossession of their unit.
+The formal eviction process in Nevada is to be used by a landlord seeking possession of their rental and monetary damages, whereas a summary eviction is to be used by a landlord seeking only the repossession of their unit.

 Common Tenant Defenses in the State of Nevada